Closing Your Award

 Closing Process at a Glance:

-1. The PI and department staff should closely review their award and work with GCA to ensure that all expenditures are posted and allowable prior to any reporting or invoicing deadlines.
+1. The PI and department staff should closely review their award and work with GCA to ensure that all expenditures are posted and allowable prior to the Final Action Date.

-2. When the award, expenditures, cash, and revenue are all equal, all payments have been received from the sponsor, all encumbrances have been cleared, and any cost sharing commitment has been met, GCA closes the award line by changing its Award Line Lifecycle Status to Closed.
-Once all award lines are closed, GCA will change the overall award's Award Lifecycle Status to Closed.
+3. When the award, expenditures, total invoices and total cash receipts are all equal, all encumbrances have been cleared, and any cost sharing commitment has been met, GCA closes the award line by changing its Award Line Lifecycle Status to "Closed".

 How Departments Can Support the Closing Process